Tom Hodgkinson

-Tom Hodgkinson (born 1968) is a British writer and the editor of The Idler magazine, which he established in 1993 with his friend Gavin Pretor-Pinney.
+Tom Hodgkinson is a British writer and the editor of The Idler magazine, which he established in 1993 with his friend Gavin Pretor-Pinney.
 His philosophy, in his published books and articles, is of a relaxed approach to life, enjoying it as it comes rather than toiling for an imagined better future.
 The Idler was named after a series of essays written by Dr Johnson from 1758 to 1760.

 Biography

 Tom Hodgkinson was born in Newcastle, England.
 He is the brother of journalist and author Will Hodgkinson; their father is the science and medical writer Neville Hodgkinson and their mother is the prolific non-fiction writer and journalist Liz Hodgkinson.

-Tom was educated at Westminster School and Jesus College, Cambridge, during which time he played the bass guitar in the Stupids-influenced thrash band Chopper.
+Hodgkinson was educated at Westminster School and Jesus College, Cambridge, during which time he played the bass guitar in the Stupids-influenced thrash band Chopper.
 He lived in North Devon until 2013.
 He currently lives in London.

 In the early 1990s, he worked at a Rough Trade Records shop in London, where he had the idea for The Idler.
-In the late 1990s he became an importer of absinthe.
+In the late 1990s, he became an importer of absinthe.

-From 1995 to 1997 he was Joint Head of Creative Development at Guardian Newspapers, where he worked for Carolyn McCall and Alan Rusbridger.